nhnghia/prop-tester/README.md

 Based on global property, the global tester synthesizes results of local testers to give global verdict.
 It can be run by

 ``
-java -jar global-tester.jar propertyFile inputStreamURL1 â..., inputStreamURLn  [-b:broadcastPort] [-v]
+java -jar global-tester.jar propertyFile inputStreamURL1 Ã¢..., inputStreamURLn  [-b:broadcastPort] [-v]
 ``

 It takes as inputs the following parameters: